 Although not as commonly used as the other three models, community clouds are a collaborative, multi-tenant platform used by several distinct organizations to share the same applications.
 The users are typically operating within the same industry or field and share common concerns in terms of security, compliance, and performance.

 In essence, a community cloud is a private cloud that functions much like a public cloud.
 The platform itself is managed privately, either in a data center or on-premises.
 Authorized users are then segmented within that environment.
 These deployments are commonly used by government agencies, healthcare organizations, financial services firms, and other professional communities.

 Pros & Cons of Community Cloud Services

 As with the other models, scalability is a benefit, and at a cost that can be shared across organizations.
 Further, because of common security needs, organizations can rest easy knowing that they’re fully compliant with any industry regulations and that it’s in the best interest of their “digital” neighbors to monitor this as well.
-Similarly, decision making regarding changes to the systems are collaborative, ensuring, in many ways, that decisions are made with the best interests of the group.
+Similarly, decision-making regarding changes to the systems is collaborative, ensuring, in many ways, that decisions are made in the best interests of the group.